MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/push/index.md

 Audiences let you segment your users based on a set of properties and send targeted notifications to these audiences.
 These properties are of two types:
 - Device Properties: App Version, Country, Mobile Carrier, Language, Language Variant, Device Model, OEM, API Level, Device OS, Device OS Version, Screen Size, Time Zone Offset
 - Custom Properties: These properties are key-value pairs defined by the users.
-This will allow you to segment your user base on properties of your app specific.
+They allow you to segment your user base on properties specific to your app.
 Documentation for custom properties is available in the _Other APIs_ section for these platforms:
     - [Android](~/sdk/other-apis/android.md#use-custom-properties)
     - [iOS](~/sdk/other-apis/ios.md#use-custom-properties)
     - [UWP](~/sdk/other-apis/uwp.md#use-custom-properties)